People

 Fernando Pérez

-Fernando is my primary doctoral advisor in Statistcs at UC Berkeley.
+Fernando was my primary doctoral advisor in Statistcs at UC Berkeley.
 Since 2019 we had been working together in machine learning methods to model ice flow.
 With Fernando I had learned a lot about software and computing in modern science, emphatazing in core principles of open science, collaboration, and reproducibility.
 We also tought and developed together the contents of STAT159-Collaborative and Reproducible Data Science.

 Jonathan Taylor

-Jonathan is my doctoral co-advisor in Statistics at UC Berkeley.
+Jonathan was my doctoral co-advisor in Statistics at UC Berkeley.
 We had been working together thinking in application of statisical methods to data-related problems in the cryosphere.
 We are currently working together in sampling methods for probabilistic models that trade-off optimization and sampling strategies.

 Pablo Groisman